russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 1/All Prior Classes.md

 #### To-do items
-- [ ] Complete agenda items 4 and 6 from today's class, making posts on Spaces where appropriate.
+- [ ] Complete agenda items 4 and 6 from today's class, making posts on Spaces where indicated.

 </div></div>